Gbekoilias/BM134/case/References.md

-1. EWUSI-MENSAH, K., 2021.
+EWUSI-MENSAH, K., 2021.
 The external organizational environment and its impact on management information systems.
 Accounting, Organizations and Society, vol. 6, no. 4, pp. 301–316.

-2. MILLER, C.C., OGILVIE, DT, and GLICK, W.H., 2016.
+MILLER, C.C., OGILVIE, DT, and GLICK, W.H., 2016.
 Assessing the External Environment: An Enrichment of the Archival Tradition.
 Research Methodology in Strategy and Management, pp. 97–122.

-3. DIRSMITH, M.W. and COVALESKI, M.A., 2023.
+DIRSMITH, M.W. and COVALESKI, M.A., 2023.
 Strategy, external communication, and environmental context.
 Strategic Management Journal, vol. 4, no. 2, pp. 137–151.

-4. UITTO, J.I., 2016.
+UITTO, J.I., 2016.
 The Environment‐poverty Nexus in Evaluation: Implications for the Sustainable Development Goals.
 Global Policy, vol. 7, no. 3, pp. 441–447.

-5. EGAMI, N. and HARTMAN, E., 2020.
+EGAMI, N. and HARTMAN, E., 2020.
 Elements of External Validity: Framework, Design, and Analysis.
 SSRN Electronic Journal.

-6. M. GALINDRO, B., BEY, N., I. OLSEN, S., E. FRIES, C., and R. SOARES, S., 2019.
+M. GALINDRO, B., BEY, N., I. OLSEN, S., E. FRIES, C., and R. SOARES, S., 2019.
 Use of data envelopment analysis to benchmark environmental product declarations—a suggested framework.
 The International Journal of Life Cycle Assessment, vol. 25, no. 12, pp. 2417–2431.

-7. ZHANG, H., LIU, L., and LI, T., 2011.
+ZHANG, H., LIU, L., and LI, T., 2011.
 Designing IT systems according to environmental settings: A strategic analysis framework.
 The Journal of Strategic Information Systems, vol. 20, no. 1, pp. 80–95.

-8. SCHUETZ, C.G., MAIR, E., and SCHREFL, M., 2018.
+SCHUETZ, C.G., MAIR, E., and SCHREFL, M., 2018.
 PESTEL Modeler: Strategy Analysis Using MetaEdit+, iStar 2.0, and Semantic Technologies.
 2018 IEEE 22nd International Enterprise Distributed Object Computing Workshop (EDOCW).

-9. MOKHTAR, S., 2021.
+MOKHTAR, S., 2021.
 A framework for sustainable environmental analysis.
 IOP Conference Series: Earth and Environmental Science, vol. 685, no. 1, p.
 012005.

-10. Jahan, S. A., & Sazu, M. H. (2023).
+Jahan, S. A., & Sazu, M. H. (2023).
 Role of IoTs and analytics in efficient sustainable manufacturing of consumer electronics.
 International Journal of Computing Sciences Research, 7, 1337-1350.

-11. Microsoft Corporation (2024).
+Microsoft Corporation (2024).
 Form 10-K.

-12. Microsoft Corporation (2023).
+Microsoft Corporation (2023).
 Our Sustainability Journey.

-13. Modak, N. M., Sinha, S., & Ghosh, D. K. (2023).
+Modak, N. M., Sinha, S., & Ghosh, D. K. (2023).
 A review on remanufacturing, reuse, and recycling in supply chain – Exploring the evolution of information technology over two decades.
 International Journal of Information Management Data Insights, 3(1), 100160.

-14. U.S. Department of Commerce – International Trade Administration (Year).
+U.S. Department of Commerce – International Trade Administration (Year).
 Software and Information Technology Industry.

-15. Bakri, N.A.M., Zulhairi, A., Yahmin, N., Hashim, K., Traval, R., Khair, U.N.J. and Chew, B.C., 2012, February.
+Bakri, N.A.M., Zulhairi, A., Yahmin, N., Hashim, K., Traval, R., Khair, U.N.J. and Chew, B.C., 2012, February.
 PESTLE Analysis on Cloud Computing.
 In Proceedings of 2012 International Conference on Technology Management and Technopreneurship: IC-TMT2012 (pp. 6-7).

-16.Nkang, C.N., 2023.
+Nkang, C.N., 2023.
 PESTLE Analysis Report for BAE Systems: Integrating Cloud Technology in the Defence Sector.

-17. Microsoft Legal Issues.
+Microsoft Legal Issues.
 (2024).
 In-depth analysis of Microsoft's legal challenges and implications

 SEITOVA, D., 2022.
 The terms of internationally accepted computer-based terminology. Ренессанс в парадигме новаций образования и технологий в XXI веке, no. 1, pp. 53–54.